LUT-FPGA/LUT-LLM/README.md

 ./qwen_block --bitstream=qwen_block.xo -xosim_save_waveform -xosim_work_dir=waveform/
 ./qwen_block_decode --bitstream=qwen_block.xo -xosim_save_waveform -xosim_work_dir=waveform/
 ```
+This can take several hours, so use `tmux` to run it at background.

 > [!NOTE]
 > If you are using the VASTLab cluster as the guest account, we can provide the wdb directly to save the time of running RTL simulation.

 5. Open the waveform in `waveform/output/run/vivado/tapa-fast-cosim.sim/` with Vivado and get the cycle count for each.
+You should do it by `Flow > Open Static Simulation`, then add `ap_start` and `ap_done` signals in `dut` module to the wave window.
+Calculate the latency between these two signals and divide it by 4.

 6. Run the e2e latency calculator to validate.
 Use the cycle count from the previous step as the argument for the script.
 ```bash